bellmit/attic/articles/decisions.rst

 An adoption index is a positive integer multiple of 0.1.
 An adoption index is an essential parameter of a decision if the voting method is Adoption Majority, and, for any decision with an adoption index, the voting method is Adoption Majority.
-Rules with power less than two cannot define the adoption index of an entity.
+Articles with power less than two cannot define the adoption index of an entity.

 The valid votes on an Adoption Majority decision are "FOR" and "AGAINST".